 Sustainability West Midlands (SWM) was created in 2002 as a not-for-profit company limited by guarantee by several public organisations.
 Its purpose was to provide a ‘regional sustainable development roundtable’ and promote a regional sustainability strategy for the West Midlands.
-During this time, our chairs, boards, staff, members and customers have helped grow SWM and increase our role in creating a more sustainable future for the businesses and communities in the West Midlands that support our 5 million citizens.
+Since our establishment our chairs, board directors, staff, members and stakeholders have helped grow SWM and increase our role in creating a more sustainable future for the businesses and communities in the West Midlands that support our five million citizens.

 Key achievements on our journey to date…

 - We act as Sustainability Delivery Partner for the West Midlands Combined Authority for the second year with our associate, Dr. Simon Slater, acting as interim Head of Environment.

 - We support all six West Midlands LEPs with the development of their BEIS funded energy strategies.

 - We are funded by BEIS to provide a second sustainability benchmark of all LEP, combined authority and Core Cities and deliver a conference in Birmingham.

 - We grow our team with the recruitment of our new Sustainability Adviser Tom Hendy and promotion of Alan Carr to the Senior Sustainability Adviser role.